MakarovArtyom/MakarovArtyom.github.io/_pages/about.md

   image: "/images/about_pic.jpg"
 ---
 Hi!
 Welcome and thank you for consideration.
-Here is my portfolio and data science blog with some projects and breif professional interests description.
+Here is my portfolio and data science blog with some projects and brief professional interests description.

 Having solid background in **Ecomomics** and relevant **Machine Learning** skills I'm passionate about **Data Science** and implementing cutting edge technologies for business needs and social good.